patrickfuller/blender-graphs/README.md

  * `--concentric` places the root node at the center of the network
  * `--2D` confines the network layout to two dimensions

 Layered layout will arrange the network according to distance from a designated node.
-See the [subfolder](./ecoli-metabolism-example/) for usage.
+See the [metabolism example](./examples/metabolism) for more.